- Open Access

 UAS imagery for IDC phenotyping

-In the first step of the image analysis pipeline, plant canopy was masked from the soil using k-means clustering (Fig. 3), an unsupervised machine learning approach that has been successfully used in many agriculture applications [27, 28].
+In the first step of the image analysis pipeline (Table 1), plant canopy was masked from the soil using k-means clustering (Fig. 3), an unsupervised machine learning approach that has been successfully used in many agriculture applications [27, 28].
 This approach resulted in an overall classification accuracy of greater than 95%.
 The user accuracy was 94% and 97% for soil and plant classification, respectively.
 Table 2 is a confusion matrix highlighting the results of the accuracy assessment of this classification.

-The percent green, yellow, and brown pixels were also classified using a similar approach as the plant canopy classification (Fig. 3).
+Percent green, yellow, and brown pixels were also classified using a similar approach as the plant canopy classification (Fig. 3).
 These features were used in two different machine learning models (random forest and neural network) to predict IDC severity scores.
 The confusion matrices for the random forest models for date 1 and date 2 are shown in Tables 3 and 4 for date 1 and date 2, respectively.
-Overall, the classification accuracy was 68% for date 1 and 77% for date 2.
-The increase in classification accuracy between date 1 and date 2 is likely the result of the size of the plants, with more pixels representing plant material at date 2 than at date 1.
+Overall, classification accuracy was 68% for date 1 and 77% for date 2.
+The increase in classification accuracy between date 1 and date 2 was likely the result of the size of the plants, with more pixels representing plant material at date 2 than at date 1.

-The average canopy coverage of each plot can indicate the overall biomass and light interception of the plots.
+The average canopy coverage of each plot is related to overall biomass and light interception of the plots.
 Canopy coverage was thus calculated as the ratio of “plant classified pixels” to “soil plus plant classified pixels” and compared across the five different severity classes.
 The average canopy coverage for each IDC class was as follows: class 1 = 0.264, class 2 = 0.246, class 3 = 0.189, class 4 = 0.096, and class 5 = 0.039.
 Each of these levels was considered significantly different from each other class at the 0.05 probability level using Tukey’s honest significant difference, indicating the IDC score explained variation in plot biomass.